Anguilla Weather...

 Click here to read more about May's stormy circumstances.

-June Weather: The start of summer heat.
+June Weather: The start of summer.

-July Weather: Still sizzling in a summer sun.
+July Weather: More summer sun.

 August Weather: Carnival time and hot.